LouiseSteward/learn/child-healthcare/text/quiz-15.md

 	-	The number of private doctors in the country.
 	+	The health, nutrition and home environment of children.
 	-	The number of tertiary hospitals.
-7. What is the under-5 mortality rate in most well resourced countries?
+7. What is the under-5 mortality rate in most well-resourced countries?
 	-	Less than 5
 	+	Less than 10
 	-	Less than 50